 Can I still claim back money if I didn't fly because of Brexit?

 If the UK leaves the EU without a deal there could be potential disruption to flights around the date the UK leaves the EU and in the days following it, as the UK would not be part of the Common Aviation Area and would need to agree bilateral arrangements.

 If flight disruption resulting from Brexit is regarded as an extraordinary circumstance, you won't be entitled to compensation or a refund on admin fees or accommodation losses, but you should try to get a refund on your ticket.

 The government has advised you check with your travel insurer whether you would be covered for flight delays as a result of a no-deal Brexit.

 If the withdrawal agreement is approved by the EU and UK, it's been agreed that consumer rights will remain unchanged until the terms of the future relationship between the UK and the EU are decided.

-The post-Brexit transition period - also called the implementation period - is intended to smooth the path to a future permanent relationship, and will last from Brexit day on 29 March 2019 to 31 December 2020.
+The post-Brexit transition period - also called the implementation period - is intended to smooth the path to a future permanent relationship, and will last from the date the UK leaves the EU to 31 December 2020.